antihax/goesi/esi/docs/FleetsApi.md

 > GetCharactersCharacterIdFleetOk GetCharactersCharacterIdFleet(ctx, characterId, optional)
 Get character fleet info

-Return the fleet ID the character is in, if any.  ---  This route is cached for up to 60 seconds
+Return the fleet ID the character is in, if any.  ---  This route is cached for up to 60 seconds  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/fleet/)

 ### Required Parameters